Coined Cuisine

 Cream

 To quickly beat fat (normally butter) and sugar together, incorporating air into the mixture, until fully incorporated.
-This method is used a lot in dessert recipes.
+We use this method in lots of baked dessert recipes like my Thumbprint Heart Cookies.

 Cut In